When it comes to the question is gambling good for the economy, the population of the United Kingdom is very much divided.

 While grassroots sports such as junior football and athletics have been bolstered by the proceeds from the National Lottery, some professional sports are partly funded by the revenue from sports betting.

-Advertisements for big betting companies can be seen in many professional sports grounds and on a variety of kits, all of which is paid for, helping some clubs stay afloat.
+Advertisements for big betting companies can be seen on many professional sports grounds and on a variety of kits, all of which are paid for, helping some clubs stay afloat.

 Is Gambling On Horse Racing Good For The Economy?